Abigail-D-boop/deck.gl/docs/upgrade-guide.md

 ### MVTLayer

-- `onHover` and `onClick` callbacks now throw the `info.object` feature coordinates in WGS84 standard.
+- `MVTLayer`'s picked info now yields the `info.object` feature coordinates in WGS84 standard.
+- `getRenderedFeatures` method in `MVTLayer`: calculates the features rendered in the current viewport.
+- `getVisibleTiles` method in `MVTLayer`: retrieves the visible tiles in the current viewport.

 ## Upgrading from deck.gl v8.2 to v8.3